 In the diagram of bifurcate merging kinship classification, Mo stands for mother, Fa for father, FaZ for father’s sister, Mobr for mother’s brother, Br for brother, Z for sister, and CU for cross-cousin.
 Kin with symbols of the same color were called by the same kin term.
 The red square stands for “Ego”, the person reckoning his or her kin.
 Although the kinship classification system used by the Pawtucket and other Algonquians is called “Iroquois”, the people were not Iroquois linguistically or culturally beyond their shared adaptations as Eastern Woodland Indians.7

 Across generations and marriages, bifurcate merging becomes more complicated.
 For example, you (as male ego) would refer to your daughter’s husband and your married sister’s son by the same kin term, but they would not be members of your kin group, nor members of your band.
 However, your daughter and your sister would always belong to your patrilineage.
 You would also use one kin term for both your son’s wife and your brother’s unmarried daughter, who would be coresiding with you in your band until such a time as your brother’s daughter married.
-Bifurcate merging kinship terminology had the effect of dividing a regional population into moieties, or halves, each half eligible for marriage with the other.
-Thus, Algonquian social structure was not based on membership in a clan.8
+Bifurcate merging kinship terminology had the effect of dividing a regional population into moieties, or halves, with each half eligible for marriage with the other.
+Thus, Algonquian social structure was not based on membership in a clan but in a marriage class called a moiety.8

-Colonial depictions of Native Americans show body paint with totemic symbols.
+Colonial depictions of Indigenous peoples show body paint with totemic symbols.
 In a drawing by a French missionary (on the left), the snake and other marks on the Micmac hunter’s chest and arms represented his spirit animal and Eastern Abenaki kinship identification.
-John White’s 1585 watercolor of an Algonquian hunter at Roanoke, Virginia (on the right) faithfully records the body paint, dress, and accessories that identified the hunter’s lineage, affiliation, and accomplishments.11
+John White’s 1585 watercolor of an Algonquian hunter at Roanoke, Virginia (on the right) faithfully records the body paint, dress, and accessories that identified the hunter’s lineage, totemic affiliation, and accomplishments.11

-This figurine of a sitting bear in the Peabody Essex Museum in Salem, MA, is Pawtucket from the 16th Century and almost certainly represents the animal totem of one of the most prominent native lineages in New England.12 Today, the flag of the Abenaki reservation of Odanak, Canada, where some descendants of the Cape Ann Pawtucket live today, includes the turtle, the bear, and the thunderbird totemic symbols along with Canada’s national symbol of the maple leaf.13
+This figurine of a sitting bear in the Peabody Essex Museum in Salem, MA, is Pawtucket from the 16th Century and almost certainly represents the animal totem of one of the most prominent native lineages in New England.12 The black bear is the totem of Masconomet’s lineage, for example.
+Today, the flag of the Abenaki reservation of Odanak, Canada, where some descendants of the Cape Ann Pawtucket live today, includes the turtle, the black bear, and the thunderbird totemic symbols along with Canada’s national symbol of the maple leaf.13

-The widows or daughters of sachems could lead in his place or that of his sons.
-They were saunksquas, powerful leaders with important roles whom Anglo-European histories have largely omitted.
+The widows or daughters of sachems could lead in his place.
+They were saunksquas, often very powerful, whom Anglo-Europeans referred to as “queens” but omitted from their histories, assuming perforce that males were in change.
 Sachems, saunksquas, and sagamores paid tribute or received and redistributed tribute from member families or client bands.
-They lived on fortified heights or on easily defended river islands.
-In times of threat, leaders at Agawam and Wenesquawam, for example, would have governed from forts on hills or river islands in Newbury, Ipswich, Essex, Gloucester, Rockport, and Manchester-by-the-Sea that afforded good vantage points for detecting enemy raiders coming by sea.
+They often lived on fortified heights or on easily defended river islands.
+In pre-colonial times of threat, leaders in Greater Agawam governed from forts on hills or river islands in Newbury, Ipswich, Essex, Gloucester, Rockport, and Manchester-by-the-Sea that afforded good vantage points for detecting enemy raiders coming by sea.

 Mt.
 Washington in the White Mountains, the highest peak on the eastern seaboard, was regarded variously as a place of evil spirits or as the source of the Great Spirit’s manitou.
 It is said the Pennacook and Abenaki believed the mountain was therefore either too dangerous or too sacred to ascend beyond an altitude of 4,000 feet (1,220 meters).
 In 1636 an English colonist named Darby Field became the first European (and possibly even the first human) to climb Mt.
 Washington to its 6,288-foot (1,917-meter) summit.16

 In addition to serving as watchtowers, defensive fortresses, sachems’ seats of power, sacred grounds, and the homes of powerful spirits, heights and hilltops also were places where special community gatherings took place, such as seasonal celebrations, powwows, and caucuses.
 Caucus is an Algonquian word for a meeting in which leaders or representatives of different families or bands debated and voted on policy, making decisions through consensus or by majority.
 Taking place on high ground, they literally were “summits” in the modern sense.
 Everyone who sat in the circle or “on the mat” had an equal say and could speak without fear of retribution.
 A speaker raised his hand to be recognized, providing an orderly procedure.
-The signers of the Declaration of Independence admired this model and adopted it in their quest for American sovereignty as a union of cooperating independent states.17
+This Indigenous decision making process was among leaders of autonomous groups who were acting in their own interests while also acting in the interest of their union, recognizing a higher central moral authority (a spiritual authority).
+This is a form of federalism, unknown in eighteenth-century Europe.
+The founders of the United States admired this model and adopted it in creating a nation out of a union of cooperating independent states.17

 An Algonquian Caucus 18

 In addition to sagamores and sachems, bands and tribes often had temporary leaders with complete authority for special purposes, such as pilgrimages to sacred sites, hunting parties, envoys to allies, and war parties.
-According to one Indigenous source:
+According to one Indigenous source (Sasichiminesh, personal correspondence 2019):